 Late work is not accepted except in extreme circumstances.
+Homework may be done until the day of the test.
+Afterwards there is no make up for homework.

 Exams will be in class or online.

 Grades must be questioned within I week of the assignment.
 After that the grade will stand.